What Is a Biostatistician? 2025 Career Guide

 Biostatisticians tend to be highly educated and trained in their fields, meaning that a master’s degree in statistics or public health is often required or recommended.
 Employers like to see that job candidates have experience with complex statistical analysis.

-1. Earn a bachelor’s degree.
+1. Begin biostatistician education requirements with a bachelor’s degree.

 It is wise to consider a bachelor’s degree if you aspire to become a biostatistician.
 Most jobs require a master’s degree, and still, others will require a doctorate.
 Biostatisticians work with data to produce insights that can affect entire populations, so they must be experts at data analysis.

 If you’re considering the path to becoming a biostatistician, a bachelor’s degree in a quantitative major such as mathematics or statistics will set you up for success.
-However, don’t fret if you’ve already earned a bachelor’s degree in an unrelated field such as humanities or social sciences.
-A master’s in mathematics, statistics, or another data-related field, plus a strong foundation of programming and data software management skills can help you land a junior-level position as a biostatistician.
+However, don’t fret if you’ve already earned a bachelor’s degree in an unrelated field, such as humanities or social sciences.
+A master’s in mathematics, statistics, or another data-related field, plus a strong foundation of programming and data software management skills, can help you land a junior-level position as a biostatistician.

 2. Gain the skills needed.